ericwbailey/ericwbailey.website/source/published/my-mastodon-strategy.md

 I check [FeedSeer](https://feedseer.com/).
 This web app is an open source Mastodon-centric replacement for [Tweet Shelf](https://www.tweetshelf.com/), which in turn is a replacement for [Nuzzel](https://www.androidpolice.com/2021/05/06/twitters-scroll-acquisition-could-give-it-a-personalized-newsfeed-that-cuts-out-all-the-usual-toxicity/).
 Wheels within wheels, folks.

-This is less about finding people, and more trying to stay on top of the current zeitgeist.
+This is less about finding people, and more trying to stay on top of the zeitgeist.
 That said, it  sometimes does shake out good conversations, and consequently good people to follow.

 ## Ad hoc